eduOS/vocabook/README.md

 vocabook is a Vim plugin which provides a contextual way for building vocabulary, the very first step of writing learning.
 Inspired by the staged-modified-and-committed vocabulary development mechanism taught in the MOOC named Principles of Written English, I created the tool by which users can glean words effectively using techniques such as categorizing, taking notes, collocating, using mnemonics and spaced repeating and etc.

 # Prerequisite
-Making sure that MySQL is installed.
+Making sure that Python and MySQL is installed.
+NLTK is needed.

 # Installation
 Copy plugin/vocabook to ~/.vim/plugin